Kurosandrzej95/Odin-recipes/README.md

 # Odin-recipes
-Odin-project-training-exercise-recipes-web-page
+Odin project training exercise recipes web page.

 In this project we will create a simople recipe webpage.
 Page will consist of:

-Main page with:
+1. Main page with:
 	1. Headline
-2. 3 pictures of the dishes
+	2. 3 links to the recipes.

-3. Links underneath pictures, directiong to sites that have those recipes.
+2. Subpages with recipes:
+	- Recipe for Cinnamonrolls
+	- Recipe for Pumpkin cake
+	- Recipe for Pumpkin ragout with rice
 Skills shown in this project:

 - Knowledge of basic HTML coding